 Practice mindfulness - Starting a yoga, meditation, or deep breathing practice right now is a great way to increase your resilience to stress.
 When you’re in chronic stress mode, your nervous system gets “stuck,” making it harder for you to relax and shift into a calmer, parasympathetic state.
 Doing activities like these help your nervous system reset and relax.
-I've recorded a 10 minute guided relaxation here.
+I've recorded a 10 minute guided relaxation here or see video below.
 Or try apps like Calm or Headspace or look for free videos online.

 Sleep well - When you don’t get enough sleep, your body produces less virus fighting T-cells and antibodies.
 In order for these cells to attack viruses, they need to come into contact with pathogens and stick to them.
 High levels of stress hormones prevent the T-cells from doing this.
 When you sleep, stress hormone levels decrease, allowing T- cells to do their job.
 So, if you don’t already, aim to get 7-8 hours per night.
 If you're having trouble falling asleep check out my posts about how to get a better night's sleep and how to practice sleep hygiene.